Rudy Sturk,

 [5] For example, Climate Bond Initiative, Green Bond Principles, etc.

-Hartford, CT (Nov.
-3, 2023) – CGB Green Liberty Notes LLC, a subsidiary of the Connecticut Green Bank, successfully closed their eighth Green Liberty offering, surpassing its maximum raise amount.
-To allow for more investors to participate in this innovative and certified green investment opportunity, this was the second offering that featured an increased maximum raise limit of $350,000.
-This is the sixth consecutive offering to exceed the maximum.
-In total, more than $1.8 million has been raised from Connecticut citizens and nationwide investors in support of small businesses improving their energy efficiency and reducing their energy costs.
+Hartford, CT (August 12, 2024) – CGB Green Liberty Notes LLC, a subsidiary of the Connecticut Green Bank, successfully closed their eleventh Green Liberty offering, surpassing its maximum raise amount for the ninth consecutive time.
+To allow for more investors to participate in this innovative and certified green investment opportunity, this was the fifth offering that featured an increased maximum raise limit of $350,000.
+This is the ninth consecutive offering to exceed the maximum.
+In total, more than $3.0 million has been raised from Connecticut citizens and nationwide investors in support of small businesses improving their energy efficiency and reducing their energy costs.
 The campaign is made possible in partnership with Raise Green, an award-winning online marketplace for impact investing.

-Green Liberty Notes, which are offered quarterly, can be purchased through an online platform without a broker, with a $100 minimum.
-To date, more than 60% of original investments have been $1,000 or less, with buyers from 35 states around the nation and more than half of the investors have been Connecticut residents.
+Green Liberty Notes, which are offered quarterly, can be purchased through the Raise Green online platform without a broker, with a minimum investment of just $100.
+To date, more than 60% of original investments have been $1,000 or less, and more than half of the investors have been Connecticut residents.
+In total, individuals from 35 states have invested in Green Liberty Notes.

-As a result of the climate benefits associated with the SBEA program, this Green Liberty offering has been reviewed and verified for its environmental attributes by Kestrel.
+As a result of the climate benefits associated with the SBEA program, this Green Liberty offering has been reviewed and designated a Green Bond by Kestrel, a leading provider of external reviews for green, social and sustainability bond transactions and a Climate Bonds Initiative Approved Verifier.